ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 ])->get();
 ```

 This also works using the `addField` method.
-There you can pass the alias name a second argument.
+There you can pass the alias as the optional second argument:

 ```php
 // SQL: select `name`, deleted_at is not null as `is_deleted` from `people`